SonicSpice/Landing-Webpage/README.md

 <br />When I began to discover and learn Javascript Keywords.let, const, booleans, loops, events, functions.
 Knowledging Attributes like `<a>, <button>,<script>, <style>, <link>, <input>` link href.
 Swotting in CSS Properties like Margins and Paddings, background-color background-image background-position background-repeatbackground-size, etc. I was able to make different pages and add gifs instead of regular images.I even replace the images that was in the LandPage to gifs.

 **Week 5**
-<br />*__Daily Clock and ShoeShop Section__*
+<br />*__ShoeShop Section__*
-<br />Traverse Media,Youtube.com, and w3schools.com were really good resources to help improve my project.The Clock and ShoeShop took quite some time, but with the help of the resources from Udacity, I was able to get the Clock Running and Shoe Images for my ShoeShop in a equal position.
+<br />Traverse Media,Youtube.com, and w3schools.com were really good resources to help improve my project.The Clock and ShoeShop took quite some time, but with the help of the resources from Udacity, I was able to get the Shoe Images for my ShoeShop in a equal position.
 I had a lot of code bugs that had to be debugged, especially the code for ShoeShop.
 Daily Clock didn't have a lot of bugs, but I was struggling to get the night picture to stop repeating whenever the time reaches 'Good Evening'.
 Always make sure when coding a clock, never leave no-repeat out of body { } in css file.

 **Week 6**
 <br />*__Youtube, Linkedin and Udacity Section__*